Brewers include Myers rather than Mears on NLCS roster; Dodgers add Casparius to their bullpen

 Milwaukee instead included right-hander Tobias Myers, who wasn't on the Brewers' roster for their NL Division Series with the Chicago Cubs.
 Game 1 of the NLCS is Monday at Milwaukee.

+The Brewers also announced Monday that left-hander Aaron Ashby will start Game 1, likely filling a role similar to when he served as an opener in Game 2 of the NLDS.
+The Dodgers already had named left-hander Blake Snell as their Game 1 starter Sunday.

-The Dodgers also altered their bullpen for this series.
+Los Angeles also altered its bullpen for this series.
 They added one more pitcher by including right-hander Ben Casparius and leaving out Dalton Rushing, who had been one of three catchers on their NLDS roster.
 Rushing struck out in his lone NLDS at bat.

 Because Scott was removed from the NLDS roster during the series, it made him ineligible for the NLCS.